kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/managing-stress-breathing-and-mindfulness.md

 <aside>

-📺 Watch the following videos on how stress affects your brain and body.
+📺 Watch the following videos on how stress affects your brain.

 </aside>